Illinois Motorsports Coalition formed to lobby state government on behalf of motorsports industry

 Like many patriotic Americans, we understood the importance of the COVID-19 crisis and willingly closed our businesses to provide adequate time to help flatten the curve in Illinois.
 However, flatten the curve, which was to have been a program with a limited time-frame, now has suddenly changed to find a cure.
 As other surrounding states are responsibly reopening their motorsports venues, we continue to watch our participants and fans traveling to other areas.
 They return home with empty pockets while we helplessly are doing the right thing.

-We need an administration that is willing to listen and review our operating plan.
+We just need an administration that is willing to listen, understand our business, review our operating plan, and work with us on an equitable solution.

 We now understand enough to know that the spread of infectious disease can safely be mitigated.
 We can’t be stuck in the trap of complacency through shelter-in-place orders.
 We MUST MOVE FORWARD while living with this challenge by acting responsibly and doing the right thing.
 We now know it’s up to the citizens of Illinois to do the right thing and not have the way they live their lives dictated to them.”